ni/niveristand-ballard-arinc429-custom-device/Docs/Parameters XML File/Parameters XML File.md

 ```

 Notes:
-- The Engine takes 19 Bits, starting the 11th Bit (Bit #10) in the raw ARINC 429 word.
-As this is a signed BNR Parameter, the left-most Bit is the Sign Bit.
-The engine converts these 19 Bits (2's complement) to decimal, multiplies by the <scale> value, and adds the <offset> value.
+- The custom device engine takes 19 bits, starting the 11th bit (Bit #10) in the raw ARINC 429 word.
+As this is a signed BNR parameter, the left-most bit is the sign bit.
+The engine converts these 19 bits (2's complement) to decimal, multiplies by the <scale> value, and adds the <offset> value.
-- This Parameter will have a VeriStand Channel named `Parameter 0` with a unit of `psi`.
+- This parameter will have a VeriStand Channel named `Parameter 0` with a unit of `psi`.

 ### BCD Parameter Example
 The code snippet below is an example of BCD Parameters.